Scurlock Foundation

 Application Success Factors

 Given that the Scurlock Foundation operates on an invitation-only basis, traditional application success factors do not apply.
-However, analysis of their grant-making patterns reveals the following characteristics of organizations that receive funding:
+However, analysis of their grant-making patterns reveals the following characteristics of organisations that receive funding:

-Institutional Stability: The foundation favors well-established institutions with strong governance and long track records.
+Institutional Stability: The foundation favours well-established institutions with strong governance and long track records.
 Recent beneficiaries include major universities, healthcare systems, and cultural institutions.

 Arts and Culture Priority: The foundation has shown particular commitment to arts institutions, exemplified by the $2 million contribution to the Ellsworth Kelly "Austin" project at the Blanton Museum and the Scurlock Foundation Exhibition Endowment.